Ed Kelly (Illinois politician, born 1924): Early life

 Kelly was born August 19, 1924.
 Kelly grew up in a house located across from Seward Park at West Division and New Orleans Street on the Near North Side of Chicago.
 Kelly graduated from the all-boys St. Philip High School in 1942.

 Early career

 Kelly served as an aerial gunner in the United States Marine Corps.
 Kelley played on the all-service basketball team, and won a serviceman welterweight boxing championship.

 Kelley played professional basketball for the Oshkosh All-Stars of the NBA.
 His basketball career was ended by a knee injury.

 Kelly began his career in the Chicago Park District in 1947 as a gym teacher at Welles Park.
 Kelly spent many years working in leadership roles for the Chicago Park District.
 He served a park board member as well as Assistant General Superintendent, serving in the latter role from 1969 through 1973.

-Kelly was involved in the planning the first Special Olympics.
+During this time, Kelly was involved in planning the first Special Olympics.